apollographql/apollo-server/docs/source/testing/mocking.md

 ```
 ### Using existing resolvers with mocks

 The default behavior for mocks is to overwrite the resolvers already present in the schema.
-To keep the existing resolvers, set the `mockEntireSchema` option to false.
+To use your server's existing resolvers while mocking, set the `mockEntireSchema` option to `false`.

-> Note: mocking resolvers will not work if the `mocks` option is `false`, even if `mockEntireSchema` is true.
+> Note: Mocking resolvers doesn't work if the `mocks` option is `false`, even if `mockEntireSchema` is `true`.

 ```js
 const { ApolloServer, gql } = require('apollo-server');